Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

 Complex program constructs can pose greater reasoning challenges for LLMs~\cite{liu2024codemind,hooda2024large}.
 To analyze the syntactic properties of the problems and their impact on the input and output reasoning, we used ExerScope~\cite{liu2025tool}.
 ExerScope uses static analysis to identify different programming constructs in Python code and label them with all existing code constructs.
 The existing labels implemented in ExerScope are \textbf{Basic (B)}---no specific programming constructs, \textbf{For (F)}---\texttt{ {for}} loop, \textbf{If (I)}---\texttt{ {if}} statement, \textbf{Nested If (NI)}---nested \texttt{ {if}} statements, \textbf{Nested Loop (NL)}---nested \texttt{ {for}}, \textbf{Try (T)}--exception handling, and \textbf{While (W)}---\texttt{ {while}} loop.
-After labeling the problems, ExerScope clusters them according to labels and visualizes the results as a spider chart.
-Figure~\ref{fig:constructs} shows the result for each level of problem difficulty, input prediction (Figure~\ref{fig:constructs} (a)) and output prediction (Figure~\ref{fig:constructs} (b)).
-We observe that \textbf{LLMs struggle the most with nested constructs (\textbf{NI} and \textbf{NL} labels) and error handling (\textbf{T} label) in both input and output predictions.}
+After labeling the problems, ExerScope clusters them according to labels and visualizes the results.